**These posts often contain affiliate links. Please see our disclosure policy for details.**

 Step 9.
 Admire your handiwork and decide where to put them!

-I really love how they all turned out!
+I really love how all of the diy pumpkins and gourds turned out!

 Like I said, they are not sturdy.
 They are made of cheap, thin material, but that is expected when I bought them all for $5 total at the dollar store.